demisto/content/Packs/Vectra_AI/Integrations/VectraAIEventCollector/VectraAIEventCollector_description.md

 ### Retrieve API Token

-To authenticate this integration with Vectra, we need to generate an API token in Vectra Dashboard.
+To authenticate this integration with Vectra, you need to generate an API token in Vectra Dashboard.

-Every user created on the Vectra platform has access to his or her API token under the **My Profile** page.
+Every user created on the Vectra platform has access to their API token under the **My Profile** page.